Abstract-AA/Spotifree-CLI/README.md

 ```

 And so on.
 As for the remote files, they are also .txt files, but the only diferenthe is that they require the first line to have the word "REMOTE" written in it.
 This is necessary for the app to recognize the distinciton between playlist types.
 After that, it is sufficient to write the names of the songs sequentially one after the other.
-Ideally the song names should be written with the name of the artist so that the audio file search is more inequivocal.
+Ideally the song names should be written with the name of the artist so that the audio file search is more inequivocal. e.g.:

 ```bash